 What You Need to Know About Medicare Surcharges

-To be fair, Original Medicare alone isn’t enough to cover all of your healthcare needs.
-Most retirees have a Medicare Supplement to fill the holes in coverage.
-That drives monthly healthcare costs higher but for most people, Original Medicare costs only $134 per month.
-For your Part B premiums, the federal government, thanks in part to your decades of deductions, pays 75% of the cost.
+To be fair, Original Medicare alone likely isn’t enough to cover all of your healthcare needs.
+Many retirees have a Medicare Supplement to fill the holes in coverage.
+That drives monthly healthcare costs higher, but for most people, Original Medicare costs only $134 per month.
+For your Part B premiums, the federal government—thanks in part to your decades of deductions—pays 75% of the cost.

-If your household is fortunate enough to make more than $170,000 combined or, if you’re single, $85,000, you’ll pay Medicare surcharges, also called an income-related monthly adjustment amount (IRMAA) on top of your normal Original Medicare premiums for Part B and Part D coverage.
+If your household makes more than $176,000 combined, or $88,000 if you’re single, you’ll pay Medicare surcharges on top of your normal Original Medicare premiums for Part B and Part D coverage.
+These surcharges are also called an Income-Related Monthly Adjustment Amount (IRMAA).

 How Medicare Surcharges Are Determined

-According to Social Security, they will look at your modified adjusted gross income (MAGI) from 2 years ago.
-For most people, their MAGI and their adjusted gross income (AGI) will be the same but if you’re paying student loan interest, alimony payments, moving expenses, or some other types of payments, your MAGI may be different.
+According to Social Security, they will look at your modified adjusted gross income (MAGI) from two years ago.
+For most people, their MAGI and their adjusted gross income (AGI) will be the same, but if you’re paying student loan interest, alimony payments, moving expenses, or some other types of payments, your MAGI may be different.

-In 2018, they will look at your 2016 return to determine whether or not you owe surcharges because the levels are normally set the year prior when Social Security only has access to returns from the prior tax year.
+In 2021, they will look at your 2019 return to determine whether or not you owe surcharges.
+This is because the levels are normally set the year prior, while Social Security only has access to returns from the prior tax year.

 How Much You Pay